 Airbnb had over 300 million guests check-ins over 10 years and the hosts registered on the app have made a business of over $41 billion.

-BlaBlaCar is a French-based ride-sharing startup that offers marketplace app which save people money and time.
+BlaBlaCar is a French-based ride-sharing startup that offers a marketplace app that saves people money and time.
 The app allows drivers to connect with people traveling to the same place in the country.
 BlaBlaCar attracted both travelers and buyers.

 Here are more examples of the industry where online marketplaces are being commonly used and the key players in the industry: